Caring for Your Pygmys

 Breed-specific markings are only required for registration and the show ring: muzzle, forehead, eyes, and ears are accented in tones lighter than the dark portion of the body in goats of all colors, except goats that are solid black.
 Front and rear hoofs and cannons are darker than main body coat, as are the crown, dorsal stripe, and martingale; except in goats that are solid black.
 On all caramel goats, light vertical stripes on front sides of darker socks are required.

 Basic Guide for Pygmy Goat Care – Pygmy goats are easy keepers and love to browse.
-They will eat alfalfa hay (alfalfa molasses or a horse hay pellet ration) and a commercial goat grain.
-A good basic diet for a pygmy is roughage in the form of hay with bark, brush and dry leaves where available and supplemented, when needed, with grain in the form of a commercial sweet feed.
-If grain is given it should be increased during pregnancy and lactation.
+They will eat alfalfa hay but too much can cause them to bloat and a commercial goat grain.
+A good basic diet for a pygmy is roughage in the form of hay with bark, brush and dry leaves where available and supplemented, when needed, with grain in the form of a commercial goat pellet (sweet feed can cause abscesses in their mouths over time).
+If grain is given it should be increased slightly overtime during pregnancy and lactation.
 Many types of bushes and trees are poisonous to goats.
-The NPGA has a list of poisonous plants.
+The NPGA has a list of poisonous plants .

-Feeding – Fresh Green Leafy Alfalfa Hay or Grass, and plenty of fresh water, plus a mineral/salt block should be available at all times are the most important part of a balanced diet.
+Feeding – Fresh Green Leafy hay such as Bermuda, Alicia, Alfalfa, or Grass, and plenty of fresh water, plus a mineral/salt block or loose minerals should be available at all times to maintain a balanced diet.